 Sweet and Savory Dishes – A Moroccan Tradition

-Moroccan sweet and savory dishes can be cooked in a traditional tagine or conventional pot.
+This and other Moroccan sweet and savory dishes can be cooked in either a ceramic or clay tagine or a conventional pot.
 In either case, Moroccan tradition is to eat by hand, using pieces of Moroccan bread to scoop up the meat or chicken, along with fruit or veggies and sauce.

 If you can cook it over a brazier you will be rewarded with the most exquisite taste.